jessielw/MP4Forge/README.md

 ## Usage

 1. **Add tracks**: Use the Video, Audio, Subtitles, and Chapters tabs to add input files
-   - Drag & drop files directly onto tabs
+   - Drag & drop files directly onto input fields
    - Use the file browser button
    - For multi-track MP4 audio files, a track selector dialog will appear
 2. **Configure metadata**: Set language, title, default/forced flags, and delay for each track